Arcticons-Team/Arcticons/README.md

 ## Icon Requests

+**Disclaimer: You can always submit a request, but that doesn't guarantee that it actually will be made.
+Creating icons can cost a lot of time.**

 This app doesn't have an icon request feature, so you'll have to do the following steps.

 1. **Install [Turtl](https://f-droid.org/packages/org.xphnx.iconsubmit)** which can extract the icons and class names of your apps.